|(alemtuzumab) injection, for intravenous use||Rx only|

 LEMTRADA causes cytokine release syndrome resulting in infusion reactions, some of which may be serious and life threatening.
 In clinical studies, 92% of LEMTRADA-treated patients experienced infusion reactions.
 In some patients, infusion reactions were reported more than 24 hours after LEMTRADA infusion.
 Serious reactions occurred in 3% of patients and included anaphylaxis in 2 patients (including anaphylactic shock), angioedema, bronchospasm, hypotension, chest pain, bradycardia, tachycardia (including atrial fibrillation), transient neurologic symptoms, hypertension, headache, pyrexia, and rash.
 Other infusion reactions included nausea, urticaria, pruritus, insomnia, chills, flushing, fatigue, dyspnea, pulmonary infiltrates, dysgeusia, dyspepsia, dizziness, and pain.
 In clinical studies, 0.6% of patients with infusion reactions received epinephrine or atropine.

-During postmarketing use, cases of pulmonary alveolar hemorrhage have been reported with onset within 48 hours of LEMTRADA infusion.
+During postmarketing use, cases of pulmonary alveolar hemorrhage, myocardial ischemia, myocardial infarction, stroke (including ischemic and hemorrhagic stroke), and cervicocephalic (e.g., vertebral, carotid) arterial dissection have been reported.
+Reactions may occur following any of the doses during the treatment course.
+In the majority of cases, time to onset was within 1 to 3 days of LEMTRADA infusion.
+Patients should be informed about the signs and symptoms and advised to seek immediate medical attention if any of these symptoms occur.
 Cases of severe (including fatal) neutropenia have been reported within 2 months of LEMTRADA infusion; some cases resolved with receiving granulocyte-colony stimulating factor treatment.
 Mild to moderate decreases in platelet counts, starting at the time of alemtuzumab infusion and often resolving without treatment, have been reported.
 Other serious and sometimes fatal infusion reactions (e.g., hypoxia, syncope, acute respiratory distress syndrome, respiratory arrest, myocardial infarction, acute cardiac insufficiency, cardiac arrest) have been reported in the treatment of patients with B-CLL, as well as other disorders, generally at higher and more frequent doses than recommended in MS.

 Premedicate patients with corticosteroids immediately prior to LEMTRADA infusion for the first 3 days of each treatment course.
 In clinical studies, patients received 1,000 mg of methylprednisolone for the first 3 days of each LEMTRADA treatment course.
 Consider pretreatment with antihistamines and/or antipyretics prior to LEMTRADA administration.
 Infusion reactions may occur despite pretreatment.